 - Volunteering is a pillar of Greek life.

-- Become a peer counselor with EARS or explore other student organizations with service-minded missions.
+- Get involved with EARS (Empathy, Assistance & Referral Service) or explore other student organizations with service-minded missions.

 - Student volunteers help keep Slope Day safe.